Environmental protection

 • how and when we monitor water quality and report our results.

 The licences are based on the unique environment where we release the treated water, such as the ocean, rivers or creeks.
+They also set expectations for improving environmental performance.

 We publish summaries in our EPA pollution monitoring data reports and aquatic monitoring program reports.
-Each year, we report on our environmental performance through our annual environmental performance report.
+Each year, we report on our environmental performance through our Annual environmental performance report.
 This includes our statement of implementation of our special objectives and our environmental performance indicators report.

-Our sustainability performance
+Our sustainability policy

-• solids recycling – treating solid waste from wastewater to turn it into valuable products like fertiliser
+• Solids recycling – treating solid waste from wastewater to turn it into valuable products like fertiliser.

-• improving our energy management to lower our energy use and include more renewable energy
+• Improving our energy management to lower our energy use and include more renewable energy.

 Environmental policy, planning and management